boy1dr/SpleeterGui/README.md

 # Spleeter_Gui
 Windows desktop front end for Spleeter - AI source separation

-!!!
-17/07/2020 Windows defender is cucrrently identifying SpleeterGUI.exe as a trojan.
+17/07/2020 Windows defender is currently identifying SpleeterGUI.exe as a threat.
-Microsoft where nice enough to remove the detection after examination but users will need to wait for defender definitions to update.
+Microsoft where nice enough to remove the detection after examination.

 This project is a simple C# desktop front end for Spleeter.